History of Trea Turner in Timeline

 Others born on this day/year

-In 2002, Jimmy Rollins was the last Phillies shortstop to be voted by fans to start in an all-star game before Trea Turner in 2024.
+In 2002, Jimmy Rollins was voted by fans to start the All-Star Game.

-January 18, 2010: Kristen Harabedian featured in Sports Illustrated
+January 18, 2010: Future Wife Featured in Sports Illustrated

-On January 18, 2010, Kristen Harabedian, Trea Turner's future wife, was featured in the Faces in the Crowd section of Sports Illustrated for her accomplishments in high school gymnastics.
+On January 18, 2010, Kristen Harabedian, Trea Turner's future wife, was featured in the Faces in the Crowd section of Sports Illustrated for her achievements in high school gymnastics.

-In 2011, Trea Turner was drafted by the Pittsburgh Pirates in the 20th round of the MLB draft but opted to play college baseball instead.
+In 2011, Trea Turner was drafted by the Pittsburgh Pirates in the 20th round of the MLB draft but opted to play college baseball.

 2012: Freshman Year at NC State

-In 2012, as a freshman, Trea Turner switched positions from shortstop to third baseman and set an NC State record with 57 stolen bases.
+In 2012, during his freshman year at NC State, Trea Turner switched positions from shortstop to third baseman and set an NC State record with 57 stolen bases.

-On December 19, 2014, the San Diego Padres agreed to trade Trea Turner to the Washington Nationals as part of a three-team trade.
+On December 19, 2014, the Padres agreed to trade Trea Turner to the Washington Nationals as a player to be named later as part of a three-team trade.

-In 2014, Trea Turner was named the winner of the Brooks Wallace Award, recognizing him as the best shortstop in NCAA Division I.
+In 2014, Trea Turner was named the winner of the Brooks Wallace Award.

 2014: Drafted by the San Diego Padres